Paul Truong

-Paul Truong (born June 2, 1965) is an American chess player, trainer, and organizer.
+Paul Truong (born June 2, 1965) is an American and Cambodian chess player, trainer, and organizer.
 He was born Trương Hoài Nhân in Saigon, South Vietnam.
 Truong holds the USCF title of National Master and the FIDE title of FIDE Master.

 He is married to former Women's World Chess Champion Susan Polgár.
 He is also Polgár's business manager, and vice-president of the Susan Polgar Foundation.
 He organized and/or promoted most of the events in which Polgár has been involved since she relocated to the United States.
-In May 2007, Truong become the director of marketing and PR of Susan Polgar Institute for Chess Excellence (SPICE), coach and chief strategist of the Texas Tech University chess team, with Polgár as the executive director of SPICE and head coach.
-The SPICE Program relocated to Webster University in June 2012, Truong has served as the coach and chief strategist of the Webster University chess team and director of marketing for the SPICE Program since that time.
+In 2007, Truong become the director of marketing and PR of the Susan Polgar Institute for Chess Excellence (SPICE) and coach and chief strategist of the Texas Tech University chess team, with Polgár as the executive director of SPICE and head coach.
+The SPICE Program relocated to Webster University in 2012.
+Truong has served as the coach and chief strategist of the Webster University chess team and director of marketing for the SPICE Program since then.